-Oxford Capital has two sides to the business.
-Early-stage growth investing, often with a technology bias and renewable energy and infrastructure investing.
+Oxford Capital, established in 1999, is a specialist in venture capital, media and energy investments with a bias towards technology, renewable energy and infrastructure.
 This estate planning service is run by the 14-strong infrastructure team, headed by Oliver Hughes.
 Mr Hughes is a partner at Oxford Capital and has a background in banking and fixed income.
-He has been at Oxford Capital for just over four years.
+He has been at Oxford Capital for five years.
 In total, Oxford has £250 million of operating assets in renewable energy across its EIS and IHT services.

 Target return and strategy

 There are five investment options available to investors, depending on their requirements.
 These are shown in the table below.
 Please note income, growth and access figures are not guaranteed.

 Oxford Capital Estate Planning Service investment options

 |Growth, balanced||-||4%||50% in 1 month, balance in 6 months|

 |Income and growth||2%||2%||6 months|